simonesilvestroni/m2m-website/_pages/ethics.md

 After stopping being attached to a particular brand, becoming _system agnostic_ has become second nature.

-Pretty much all the software I use, with few and rare exceptions, can be installed and run from any operating system.
+Pretty much all the software I use, with rare exceptions, can be installed and run from any operating system.

 I don't use illegal software.

 ## Subscriptions and walled gardens

-Everything that is locked within a _subscription model_ doesn't get neither attention nor money from me.
-Similarly, I don't subscribe to any _ecosystem_.
-Albeit slightly less convenient, it allows freedom to move around.
+A software business model based on a subscription doesn't get attention from me.
+Similarly, I don't subscribe to an _ecosystem_.
+Albeit slightly less convenient, it gives me considerable freedom.

-The business model that interests me have brilliant examples such as [Cockos Incorporated](https://cockos.com/), makers of _Reaper_, and [Sublime HQ Pty Ltd](https://www.sublimehq.com/), makers of _Sublime Text_: small but solid entities that can move swiftly when needed, with a well-thought model that doesn’t rip off customers.
+I'm more than happy to support brilliant companies such as [Cockos Incorporated](https://cockos.com/), makers of _Reaper_, and [Sublime HQ Pty Ltd](https://www.sublimehq.com/), makers of _Sublime Text_: small but solid entities that can move swiftly when needed, with a well-thought model that doesn’t rip off customers.

-I'm more than happy to support by buying and upgrading their products, because I'll be listened to.
-None of them have a marketing department shoving ads anywhere.
+None of them have a marketing department shoving ads everywhere.

 ## Updates

 I'm opposed to updates _for the sake of it_.
 It means that I only follow security updates, bug fixes and actual new useful features.

-At the same time, I stopped caring for all Apple updates ever since they had chosen an insane and arbitrary yearly cycle of forced OS “upgrades”.
-That's part of their _planned obsolescence_ and therefore can stay out.
+At the same time, I stopped caring for any arbitrary yearly cycle of forced upgrades.
+If it's part of a _planned obsolescence_ strategy, it can stay out.

 ## Newsletter